rjw1/cv/cv.md

 * Phone: 07810 542 241
 * Address: 19 Clarendon Road, Croydon, CR0 3SJ

+public speaking, runnig devopsdays london, humanops

 ## Employment History ##

 ### February 2016 - present: Head of Web Operations for [Government Digital Service][]

+working on GOV.UK providing guidance worked across other teams to see what they were doing responsible for line management and recrutiment in my community. helped run events community meetings speaking worked with DDAT peopel acrioss governemtn to define the Developeor and Web Ops career paths. and systems engineer

 ### December 2014 - January 2016: Senior Web Operations Engineer for [Government Digital Service][]

+acting head at some point 22/09/2015 tech lead  feb 2015 tecnical product owner FEB 2015 november 2016 lead the move of gov.uk to a new provider. helped inital stages of the paas stuff disucssion about the future platform for GOV.UK september 2015 matt became teah lead.

 ### February 2013 – November 2014: Web Operations Engineer for [Government Digital Service][]